portrait home

 A Note About Framing

 There are unlimited options for framing, which I feel should be an aesthetic decision made by the client.
-Mat color and frame color and style are usually selected to complement the design of the room in which the artwork is to be displayed.
+Mat color and frame color and style are usually selected to complement the artwork and fit the space where artwork is to be displayed.
 Your portrait should be professionally framed to protect the painting surface.
 If you have questions about framing options and services, I can offer suggestions and point you in the right direction.

 See my article: “Framing pastel artwork”